 Math skills.
 Knowledge of basic math and computer skills are important, particularly for those who work in manufacturing, in which technology continues to advance.
-Woodworkers need to understand basic geometry to visualize how the wood pieces will fit together to fabricate a three-dimensional object, such as a cabinet or piece of furniture.
+Woodworkers need to understand basic geometry in order to visualize how a three-dimensional wooden object, such as a cabinet or piece of furniture, will fit together.

 Physical stamina.
-The ability to endure long periods of standing and repetitious movements is crucial for woodworkers, who often stand all day performing many of the same functions.
+The ability to endure long periods of standing and repetitive movements is crucial for woodworkers, who often stand all day performing many of the same functions.

 Physical strength.
 Woodworkers must be strong enough to lift bulky and heavy pieces of wood.